fzi-forschungszentrum-informatik/energy_management_panel/Readme.md

 ## Copyright and license

 Code is copyright to the FZI Research Center for Information Technology and released under the MIT license.
-This repository also contains copies of source code released by the [Bootsrap](https://github.com/twbs/bootstrap) and [JQuery](https://github.com/jquery/jquery) projects, which are copyright to the respective authors and released under the licenses listed in these repositories.
+This repository also contains copies of source code released by the [Bootsrap](https://github.com/twbs/bootstrap),  [JQuery](https://github.com/jquery/jquery) and [Popper JS](https://github.com/popperjs/popper-core) projects, which are copyright to the respective authors and released under the licenses listed in these repositories.